Traffic collision in Pembroke town centre causes road closure

-UPDATE: 8.50am: it has been reported that the road has now reopened.

-Reports are coming in of a road closure in Pembroke town centre.
+Reports came in this morning of a road closure in Pembroke town centre.

-Dyfed-Powys Police has confirmed that the A4139 at Westgate Hill and Castle Terrace, Pembroke is currently closed to all traffic as the result of a traffic collision earlier this morning (Saturday, June 3).
+Dyfed-Powys Police confirmed that the A4139 at Westgate Hill and Castle Terrace, Pembroke was closed to all traffic as the result of a traffic collision earlier this morning (Saturday, June 3).

 It is understood that the incident took place before 5am.

-Motorists are being urged to avoid the area and find an alternative route.
+Motorists were urged to avoid the area and find an alternative route.

+Dyfed-Powys Police posted on social media: "The A4139 is currently closed at Westgate Hill / Castle Terrace, Pembroke due to a collision.
+If possible please avoid the area and find an alternative route.
+Thanks."

 Comments: Our rules

-Note: UPDATE: 8.50am: It has been reported that the road has now reopened.